nasermirzaei89/nasermirzaei89.github.io/_posts/2020-03-07-deadlocks-in-golang.md

 It's a **Deadlock**.

-Fortunately, Golang detects deadlocks in runtime and you will get this:
+Fortunately, Golang detects deadlocks in runtime, and you will get this:

 > The First time I faced deadlock was when I was working on a [WebAssembly](https://github.com/golang/go/wiki/WebAssembly) program.